UBS lifts Rio Tinto plc ADR [RIO] price estimate. Who else is bullish?

+“We took real steps to build our portfolio of materials needed for the future, signing agreements that will see us take a leading position in recycled aluminium in North America and agreeing to enter a joint venture with Codelco to explore for copper in Chile.
+We also completed further infrastructure agreements with our partners for the world class Simandou iron ore project.

+Rio Tinto plc ADR stock has also gained 4.65% of its value over the past 7 days.
+However, RIO stock has declined by -4.50% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -7.33% and lost -9.92% year-on date.

-Compared to the average trading volume of 2.95M shares, RIO reached a trading volume of 3250334 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for RIO stock reached $80.23 billion, with 1.25 billion shares outstanding and 1.25 billion shares in the current float.
+Compared to the average trading volume of 2.95M shares, RIO reached a trading volume of 4965265 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-What do top market gurus say about Rio Tinto plc ADR [RIO]?
+Here’s what leading stock market gurus have to say about Rio Tinto plc ADR [RIO]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RIO shares is $80.10 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RIO stock is a recommendation set at 2.38.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.